sonic-net/SONiC/doc/chassis/architecture.md

 * Each SONiC instance must be independently configurable and manageable through standard SONiC management interfaces.

 * The physical configuration of the entire system is fixed at startup.
 This includes
-  * The Hardware SKU that is used for each forwarding device
+  * The Hardware SKU that is used for each forwarding module
   * The Physical port organization of the entire system

-* Live replacement of forwarding devices or pluggable modules like transceivers must be supported as long as the part being replaced is an identical SKU.
+* Live replacement of forwarding modules or pluggable modules like transceivers must be supported as long as the part being replaced is an identical SKU.

 # 2 Design